 3. eVentures Africa Fund

 eVentures Africa Fund (eVA Fund) is a venture capitalist that was started in the year 2010 by two business magnates from Netherlands, Europe known as Vincent Kouwenhoven and Brian Hirman.
-The firm targets small and medium-sized African companies dealing with internet services provision.
+The firm targets small and medium-sized African companies dealing with internet service provision.
 The company does not just provide capital; it also offers developmental support including experience, knowledge, and network as well as business concepts/applications.
 The region targeted by eVA Fund is sub-Saharan Africa.

 4. Matamba Ananoka Technology Holdings (MATHs)